-According to the National Cancer Institute, ADL refers to ‘Activities of Daily Living’ or basic self-care tasks, and is a concept of how independent an elderly person is.
+According to the National Cancer Institute, ADL refers to ‘Activities of Daily Living’ or basic self-care tasks and is a concept of how independent an elderly person is.
 These are routine activities that people have learned from a young age and usually do on a daily basis without any assistance such as eating, dressing, grooming, and using the toilet.

-This term is commonly used amongst professionals who work in elderly care services as it helps them identify which seniors need more support in certain areas.
+This term is commonly used among professionals who work in elderly care services as it helps them identify which seniors need more support in certain areas.
 If you work in a nursing facility, or perhaps an elderly home care service agency, it is essential to familiarise yourself with these terms as you go along.

 Many of these activities of daily living may seem like simple and mundane tasks for most people.
 However, given the increasing ageing population in different societies, there may be elderly people who are unable to function like they used to and need assistive care with basic ADLs.

 What are the 6 activities of daily living?

 The 6 most basic activities of daily living are washing, toileting, dressing, feeding, mobility, and transferring.

 This refers to one’s ability to wash their face or body in the bath or shower independently, as well as physically getting in and out of the shower.
 While this is a basic and simple task, it can be quite tiresome and even dangerous for the elderly.

 Generally, seniors get cold more easily and can experience a loss of balance or range of motion as they age.
 Seeking assistance with washing can prevent falls and other related injuries.